 Many schools leverage mass notification to send alerts during emergency events like active shooters, medical incidents and severe weather.
 However, many of those alerts are delivered through on-premises devices like IP speakers, desk phones, and digital signage.
 Just as learning strategies need to adapt for students being remote, so do a school’s alerting strategies to alert people when they are not in classrooms and school facilities.
 In this blog post, we’ll outline three ways K12 schools can use mass notification while students and staff are remote to share vital information during the coronavirus outbreak.

 PARENT AND STUDENT COMMUNICATIONS

 The shift to remote learning will require ongoing communications from school leaders to parents and students.
 Understanding expectations and schedules will be key to facilitating positive learning from home.
+Some are opting to speak to distance learning consulting firms to help them with this process.
 Mass notification systems can reach everyone in a school community with mobile alerts sent as SMS text messages, push notifications to a mobile app, recorded phone messages, and emails.
 By utilizing a multi-channel approach, school leaders can rest assured that their messages are being seen.
 They can even offer the ability for recipients to respond to messages to ensure the entire community has read the information and is on the same page about how remote learning will work.
 Alerts can also include hyperlinks to helpful resources for remote learning and health and safety tips for families that are practicing social distancing.